-ACA Accreditation means that Camp Timbercrest submitted to a thorough (up to 300 standards) review of its operation - from staff qualifications and training to emergency management.
+ACA Accreditation means that our summer camp programs have submitted to a thorough (up to 300 standards) review of its operation - from staff qualifications and training to emergency management.
 American Camp Association® collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth serving agencies to assure that current practices at the camp reflect the most up-to-date, research-based standards in camp operation.

-Camp Timbercrest and ACA form a partnership that promotes summers of growth and fun in an environment committed to safety.
+Our GSWNY summer camp programs and ACA form a partnership that promotes summers of growth and fun in an environment committed to safety.